MarzouqAdebayo/TimeTrackr/README.md

 3. Commit your changes.
 4. Push your branch and create a pull request.

-## Related Projects

-If you're interested in other productivity tools, you might want to check out:

-- Taskwarrior
-- Todo.txt CLI

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details